 The Intent of the Builders of the Ceremonial Structures at the Sacred Sites

-Certain elements found in sacred structures - the building materials, the sacred geometry of the construction, and the use of light, color and sound - contribute directly to the generation of energy fields at the holy places.
+Certain elements found in sacred structures - the building materials, the sacred geometry of the construction, and the use of light, color, and sound - contribute directly to generating energy fields at the holy places.
 These elements and others also contribute indirectly to sacred site energy fields by acting as carriers and focalizers of human intention.
-The element of human intention is of enormous importance in explaining the occurrence of miraculous phenomena at the sacred sites.
+The element of human intention is of enormous importance in explaining miraculous phenomena at sacred sites.
 Intention allows and establishes an individual's spiritual connection with the power and magic of the divine.
-The same intention ushers divine power into the design, construction and decoration of the structures at the holy places.
+The same intention ushers divine energy into the structures' design, construction, and decoration at the holy places.

-The planning, creation, and installation of a stained glass window, for example, can be examined on two levels.
-One level concerns the cutting and positioning of various shaped pieces of glass according to the ancient canons of sacred geometry and the combining of various colors according to their specific vibrations and psychospiritual effects.
-On another level we can regard the stained glass window as an expression of the spiritual intention of the artist who created it.
+For example, the planning, creation, and installation of a stained glass window can be examined on two levels.
+One level concerns the cutting and positioning of various shaped pieces of glass according to the ancient canons of sacred geometry and the combining of multiple colors according to their specific vibrations and psychospiritual effects.
+On another level, we can regard the stained glass window as an expression of the artist's spiritual intention.

-Through sacred art and architecture people are able to physically express their love of the divine and their exaltation of the beauty of the world.
-A stained glass window, whatever the religion from which it issues, is an artistic artifact, a symbol of a spiritual ideal, and also a physical and living memory of the spiritual intention of the individual who created the glass.
+Through sacred art and architecture, people can physically express their love of the divine and their exaltation of the world's beauty.
+A stained glass window, whatever the religion from which it is issued, is an artistic artifact, a symbol of a spiritual ideal, and a physical and living memory of the spiritual intention of the individual who created the glass.
 Besides its visual beauty, any piece of sacred art functions as a container and conduit of spiritual power.
-It follows, therefore, that monumental sacred structures, such as stone rings, pyramids, mosques and medieval cathedrals, are repositories of the spiritual intentions of the hundreds or thousands of people who contributed to their creation.
+It follows, therefore, that monumental holy structures, such as stone rings, pyramids, mosques, and medieval cathedrals, are repositories of the spiritual intentions of the hundreds or thousands of people who contributed to their creation.

-What is being suggested here is that the power of a sacred structure is in part caused by the passion and religious devotion of the people who originally designed, built and embellished the structure.
-As the energy of light leaves its traces upon photographic emulsion and as the energy of sound leaves its traces upon recording tape, so also does the energy of human intention leave its traces upon physical space.
-Part of the power of a place is thus created by the power of human intention.
+What is being suggested here is that the power of a sacred structure is in part caused by the passion and religious devotion of the people who originally designed, built, and embellished the structure.
+As the energy of light leaves its traces upon photographic emulsion and as the energy of sound leaves its imprints upon recording tape, so does the significance of human intention leave its traces upon physical space.
+The power of human intention thus creates part of the power of a place.
 And that power is permanent.
 It saturates and surrounds the holy places.
 It reaches out across the centuries, evoking in the hearts of pilgrims visiting today the same love and exaltation that inspired the original builders of the shrines.

-This saturation of a place with the power of human intention begins with the initial discovery and dedication of a site.
-Consider the invocation spoken by Kukai, an eighth century Japanese Buddhist monk, at the consecration of Mount Koya as a monastery site:
+This saturation of a place with the power of human intention begins with a site's initial discovery and dedication.
+Consider the invocation spoken by Kukai, an eighth-century Japanese Buddhist monk, at the consecration of Mount Koya as a monastery site:

 I hereby address respectfully all the Buddhas of the ten directions, the deities of the great mandalas of the two realms, the divinities of the five classes, the deities of Heaven and Earth of this country, all the demons inhabiting this very mountain, spirits of earth, water, fire, air, and ether....The Emperor granted this space which was deemed correct after careful divination at the four directions.
 Consequently a temple shall be built on this parcel granted by his Majesty....All spirits and demons, retire!
 Withdraw seven leagues from this center, in all directions, zenith and nadir included!
 All good demons and spirits who can draw some benefit from the Law, reside here as it pleases you.
 May this center for practice be patronized by the venerable spirits of all Emperors and Empresses of this country, as well as by all divinities of Heaven and Earth.
 All the spirits of the dead, protect this space day and night, and help fulfill this wish.
 (20)

-After the consecration of the undeveloped site come the various stages of design, construction and dedication of the ceremonial structures.
-In the building of sacred structures, as opposed to secular, each of these stages is usually preceded, accompanied and followed by ritual.
-Often highly elaborate and time consuming, these rituals are used to infuse the entire process of temple construction with an aura of holiness.
-The ancient Agama texts of India, for example, prescribe in minute detail the ritualistic selection of appropriate temple locations, the auspiciousness of particular astrological periods for the construction of temples, the special requirements for the preparation of the architects and builders, the molding of idols, the mode of their installation and the psychic and spiritual rituals necessary to imbue the idols with divine energy.
-As with the creation of stained glass windows, each of these activities may be understood to have two functions: the actual performance of physical actions necessary to the construction of a holy place, and the progressive charging or empowerment of that holy place with the spirituality and intention of those persons participating in its construction.
+After the consecration of the undeveloped site come the various stages of the ceremonial structures' design, construction, and dedication.
+In building sacred structures, as opposed to secular, each step is usually preceded, accompanied, and followed by ritual.
+Often highly elaborate and time-consuming, these rituals infuse the entire process of temple construction with an aura of holiness.
+The ancient Agama texts of India, for example, prescribe in minute detail the ceremonial selection of appropriate temple locations, the auspiciousness of particular astrological periods for the construction of temples, the special requirements for the preparation of the architects and builders, the molding of idols, the mode of their installation and the psychic and spiritual rituals necessary to imbue the icons with divine energy.
+As with the creation of stained glass windows, each of these activities may be understood to have two functions: the actual performance of physical actions necessary to the construction of a holy place and the progressive charging or empowerment of that sacred place with the spirituality and intention of those persons participating in its construction.

 One scholar of Hindu temples explains…